 Evelyn enjoys working on Bread and Butter Farm year-round as an educator.
 She loves to be outdoors and to embark on adventures with her friends.

-Harry joined the staff at UP for Learning in July.
-It’s really a homecoming for him as he worked with UP in its early years, and will again focus on Youth and Adults Transforming Schools Together (YATST).
-He brings extensive experience to his new role, having served as Chairperson of the UP Board of Directors.
+Harry joined the staff at UP for Learning in July of 2017.
+It’s really a homecoming for him as he worked with UP in its early years and returned to focus on Youth and Adults Transforming Schools Together (YATST).
+He brought extensive experience with UP to his new role, having served as Chairperson of the UP Board of Directors.